beshirdel/beshell/README.md

 # beshell
 > a shell for UNIX operating systems
-> with C programming lagnauge.
+> with C programming language.

   ##### Features